jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

-One of the key benefits of building the application in Go and distributing it as an open source codebase is that other applications can use the Custom Pod Autoscaler source code as a library import, and directly use Custom Pod Autoscaler structs, methods and interfaces.
+One of the key benefits of building the application in Go and distributing it as an open source codebase is that other applications can use the Custom Pod Autoscaler source code as a library import and directly use Custom Pod Autoscaler structs, methods and interfaces.

 This project has been developed with this understanding that the application